wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - Sign into [Power Platform Admin Center](https://admin.powerplatform.microsoft.com).

-- Go to Environments and click on the environment you created for this lab.
+- Go to "Environments" and click on the environment you created for this lab.

 - Click on **Dynamics 365 apps** link under "Resources" section of your environment.